lagom/lagom/docs/manual/common/welcome/LagomDesignPhilosophy.md

 All Lagom APIs use the asynchronous IO capabilities of [Akka Stream](http://akka.io/) for asynchronous streaming and the [JDK8 `CompletionStage`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html) API for asynchronous computation.

-Furthermore, Lagom also makes asynchronous communication the default: when communicating between services, streaming is provided as a first-class concept.
+Furthermore, Lagom also makes asynchronous communication by default: when communicating between services, streaming is provided as a first-class concept.
 Developers are encouraged and enabled to use asynchronous messaging via streaming, rather than synchronous request-response communication.
 Asynchronous messaging is fundamental to system resilience and scalability.

 ## Distributed persistence